pts/pts-xtiny/README.txt

 Q24.
 Can the output of xtiny be further compressed?
 """""""""""""""""""""""""""""""""""""""""""""""""""
-Probably for large executables (>10 kB) upx (http://upx.github.io/) is able to reduce the file size even further.
-Give it a try.
-But for small executables (<6 kB), there is probably no improvement.
+upx (http://upx.github.io/) works on the output executables of xtiny, but you need a large executable (typically >10 kB, probably won'y work for <5 kB) to see a size improvement.
+See examples/compressible.c for an example.

 Q25.
 How to get compiler warnings for xtiny.h?
 """"""""""""""""""""""""""""""""""""""""""""""